Skip to main content

 • create a new filter

-• set a filter as the default filter for the current user when opening the class
+• set a default filter for the current class

 Contextual menu

-The contextual menu, available while viewing and browsing data, provides a set of commands relevant to the current context and simplifies their selection and execution.
-Menu entries can be simple actions or open dedicated user interfaces.
+The contextual menu provides commands relevant to the current context and simplifies their execution.
+It can include simple actions or open dedicated user interfaces.

 Use of the contextual menu

-You can open the contextual menu by clicking its icon located above the column header row.
-It is configured in the Administration Module within class management and may include:
+Open the contextual menu by clicking its icon above the header row.
+It is configured in the Administration Module and may include:

 • configuration and execution of views from join

-• standard functions available for all classes (enable/disable multiple selection, massive modification and massive deletion)
+• standard functions such as multiple selection, massive modification, massive deletion

-• custom functions applicable to all cards displayed in the table
+• custom functions for all cards in the grid

 • separator lines